Skip to content

 About Whalley Abbey

 Whalley Abbey was founded by the Cistercians in 1296, and was one of the most important monasteries in England.
 Visitors today can explore the Abbey ruins set in 12 acres of naturalistic planting confined by medieval walls and the River Calder.
-The site is owned and managed by the Church of England to provide a centre for retreat with the gardens again helping to draw visitors closer to God.
+The site is owned and managed by the Church of England as a retreat centre with the gardens again helping to draw visitors closer to God.

 Location details